 I will use a midterm and final exam to test student knowledge on what they have learned in this American government class.
-I am particularly interested for this introductory course on whether students can demonstrate basic knowledge about American government institutions and processes.
-This material will be covered in my lectures and textbook.
-I am also interested in the ability of students to evaluate and think critically about how American government operates, so some essay questions will be asked on exams to assess such critical thinking skills.
-Also, in classes students will be asked on occasion to reflect on certain items about American government.
+I am particularly interested in this introductory course on whether students can demonstrate basic knowledge about American government institutions and processes.
+This material will be covered in my lectures and in the textbook.
+I am also interested in the ability of students to evaluate and think critically about how American government operates.
+A short "think piece" paper will be required to demonstrate your ability to present and critique an American government topic.
+Also, students will be asked on occasion in class (vie Zoom) to respond to questions about American government in the context of the lecture/readings.